superfaceai/one-sdk-js/README.md

 CLI may instruct you about setting up API keys if the provider needs them.

-In your code, you initialize the SDK instance, load the profile and perform the use-case:
+In your code, initialize the SDK instance, load the profile and perform the use case:

 ```js
 const { SuperfaceClient } = require('@superfaceai/one-sdk');